mlhartme/pommes/README.md

          pommes goto "$@" && . ~/.pommes.goto
        }
 * test it by running `pommes`, you should get a usage message listing available commands
-* inspect the configuration file at `~/.pommes.properties` and adjust them to your needs.
+* inspect the configuration file at `~/.pommes.properties`.
+This file defines various properties that configure Pommes, adjust them to your needs.

 Current Limitations
 * multi-module projects are not handles properly: only the top-level pom is added to the database.